General

 Source: Praseodymium is not found free in nature but is found in a number of minerals mainly monazite and bastnaesite.
 It is recovered commercially by ion exchange techniques and counter-current liquid-liquid extraction processes from monazite sand and bastnaesite.
 Praseodymium metal can be prepared by reduction of the anhydrous chloride.

 Isotopes: Praseodymium has 32 isotopes whose half-lives are known, with mass numbers 121 to 154.
-Of these, one is stable, 141Pr.
+Naturally occurring praseodymium consists of its one stable isotope, 141Pr.

 References